COMPANY BENEFICIAL OWNERSHIP IN KENYA.

 • a person with a great deal of influence or control in a company

 As stated by the regulations, significant influence or control implies involvement in the company’s finances or financial policies.

-Beneficial Ownership rules procedure
+Elements of Beneficial Ownership

 It’s vital to examine not just how many shares a beneficial owner owns, but also how much power they have over a legal organization when determining who they are.
 Holding shares gives you the power to direct, influence, and control transactions in a corporation, making you a beneficial owner.
 It’s worth mentioning that most companies make decisions based on who owns shares, whether members or directors.
 Contractual agreements can be made in a variety of settings, and a person can be given control rights without owning or controlling anything.

-A complete review of the control rights of parties to an agreement at an offshore level, taking into account the control rights under a shareholders agreement, will be required to determine if the controllers must be reported in the case of being in control.
+A complete review of the control rights of parties to an agreement at an offshore level, taking into account the control rights under a shareholder’s agreement, will be required to determine if the controllers must be reported in the case of being in control.